 Provide evaluation plans for PGL and NSG programs each program year, including a portfolio-level timeline for NTG research and reporting activities.

-The target delivery date for draft plans will be January 5, with final plans by February 20.
+The target delivery date for initial draft plans is December 15, with final plans by February 28.

 Seek input from the SAG and other Illinois utilities when drafting and updating annual evaluation plans.